 Inclusion, sustainability, and employment for all are essential to economic growth and development.
-Employment alone is not enough to ensure a good living.
-Creating jobs that are gender inclusive, provide safe working conditions, and offer fair wages is critical for developing and sustaining economic growth and eliminating poverty.
-Auburn University engages with Goal 8 moderately across teaching, research, outreach, and student involvement, and is best represented by Auburn University course offerings.
-A minimum of 20 courses related to decent work and economic growth were offered from 2016 to 2018.
+32 Employment alone is not enough to ensure a good living.
+32 Creating jobs that are gender inclusive, provide safe working conditions, and offer fair wages is critical for developing and sustaining economic growth and eliminating poverty.
+32 Auburn University engages with Goal 8 to a moderate degree across teaching, research, and outreach.
+SDG 8 is best represented by Auburn University's teaching activities.
+A minimum of 10 courses related to decent work and economic growth were offered from 2016 to 2018.
 Auburn University's strategic plan outlines its intention to "strengthen engagement with both the public and private sectors in the State of Alabama to provide increased workforce development and economic growth.
-Auburn University also aims to "elevate research and scholarly impact to... promote economic development in Alabama and beyond.
-As a land grant institution, Auburn University has a responsibility to Alabama to be a driver of economic growth and development, but this ethic of service and development extends beyond the state of Alabama and into the world on a grander scale.
+3 Auburn University also aims to "elevate research and scholarly impact to... promote economic development in Alabama and beyond.
+3 As a land grant institution, Auburn University has a responsibility to Alabama to be a driver of economic growth and development, but this ethic of service and development extends beyond the state of Alabama and into the world on a grander scale.